 Ventilation defect percentage (VDP) is an important quantitative metric for assessing pulmonary function in lung MRI, which is defined as the ratio of the ventilation defect volume to the thoracic volume.
-For pulmonary HP Xe ventilation images, accurate segmentation of ventilation defect regions (lung lesions) is essential for calculating VDP.
-Thus, we undertook a comparison of the segmentation of ventilation defect regions in denoised lung images to further evaluate the accuracy of the denoising results.
+For pulmonary HP 129Xe ventilation images, accurate segmentation of ventilation defect regions (lung lesions) is essential for calculating VDP36 Thus, we undertook a comparison of the segmentation of ventilation defect regions in denoised lung images to further evaluate the accuracy of the denoising results.
 White matter atrophy serves as a clinical marker for a diverse range of neurological disorders.
-Accurate segmentation of white matter is necessary to estimate the white matter volume.
-Therefore, we compared the segmentation of white and gray matter in denoised brain images from the IXI dataset to further evaluate the accuracy of the denoising results.
+Accurate segmentation of white matter is necessary to estimate the white matter and Conditions (https://onlinelibrary.wiley conditions) on Wiley Online Library for rules of use; OA articles are governed by the applicable Creative Commons volume.37 Therefore, we compared the segmentation of white and gray matter in denoised brain images from the IXI dataset to further evaluate the accuracy of the denoising results.
 Dice score was used to evaluate the quantitative results of segmentation: